appbaseio/reactivesearch-api-docker/README.md

 `reactivesearch-api` is an opensource image providing a declarative API to query Elasticsearch, and is required by ReactiveSearch and Searchbox UI libraries.
 You can check out the source code over [here](https://github.com/appbaseio/reactivesearch-api).

-It is also available as a licensed image with additional features such as search relevance, query rules, UI builder, pipelines, actionable search analytics and search access control.
-See [pricing](https://www.appbase.io/pricing).
+It is also available as a licensed image.

-> **Note:** Make sure your rs-api container has complete access to Elasticsearch.
+> **Note:** Make sure your rs-api container has super user access to Elasticsearch.
 You can secure Elasticsearch URL with Basic Auth or set an IP based restriction.

-#### reactivesearch-config-gui

-The `reactivesearch-config-gui` service comes with simple user interface that allows you to set credentials and other reactivesearch-api server related environment variables.
-It also watches for environment variable file changes, so that if any variable in file is changed it can restart the rs-api container.

 #### nginx